Healthdirect Free Australian health advice you can count on.

 • In severe cases, it leaves the spine exposed and easily damaged after birth.

-• Symptoms may include leg weakness, incontinence and learning difficulties.
+• Symptoms may include leg weakness or mobility issues, incontinence and learning difficulties.

 • Taking a folic acid supplement when planning a pregnancy, and for the first 3 months after conception, is the best way to prevent spina bifida.